vivekmarakana/iota.lib.rb/README.md

 ## How to use the Library

-All API calls are executed **synchronously**.
-However, you can use it by passing block to it or reading response.
+All API calls are executed **synchronously** and returns array with 2 entries.
+First entry is `status` and second is `data`.
+However, you can use it by passing block to it as well.

 Here is a simple example of how to access the `getNodeInfo` function: